helenyjx/AIPI531-Deep-Reinforcement-Learning-Applications/README.md

 * Address Issues: Describe the distribution shift issue and online-offline tradeoff and apply best practices in building effective deep reinforcement learning models.
 * Evaluate Performance: Evaluate and interpret deep reinforcement learning model performance.

-### 🛠️ Technologies Used
-PyTorch
-TensorFlow

-### 📂 Projects and Exercises
-Students will have the opportunity to work on hands-on exercises and projects, contributing to their GitHub profiles.

 ### 💻 Setup and Installation
 Instructions for setting up the development environment and installing the necessary libraries and frameworks will be provided.